Title I and the School-Parent Compact

 The School-Parent Compact

-A School-Parent Compact is a written agreement that outlines how all members of the school community (administrators, teachers, support staff, parents and guardians and students) will share the responsibilities for improving student academic achievement and the means by which everyone will build and develop a partnership to help students achieve the state standards.
+A School-Parent Compact is a written agreement that outlines how all members of the school community (Administrators, Teachers, Support Staff, Parents and Students) will share the responsibilities for improving student academic achievement and the means by which everyone will build and develop a partnership to help students achieve the state standards.

 - The school’s responsibility to provide high-quality curriculum and instruction in a supportive and effective learning environment;

-- The ways in which parents and guardians can support their child’s learning at home and through communication with the school; and
+- The ways in which parents can support their child’s learning at home and through communication with the school; and

-- How students can take responsibility for their own education and how they can utilize the support provided through their parent or guardians and the school.
+- How students can take responsibility for their own education and how they can utilize the support provided through their parents and the school.

 - Provide high-quality curriculum and instruction in a supportive and effective learning environment;